Akshitakumari156/BlinkBuy/README.md

-# Connectify 🛒✨
+# BlinkBuy 🛒✨

-Connectify is a modern, feature-rich web application for buying and selling second-hand products.
+BlinkBuy is a modern, feature-rich web application for buying and selling second-hand products.
 Built with a focus on seamless user experience, it features an intuitive UI, real-time user-to-user messaging, an AI-powered smart assistant, advanced search, and secure user authentication.

 ## 🚀 Features